 I've just heard from Bill Bell, who with his wife Dorothy runs the Mexico trip planner and road log www.ontheroadin.com.
 They've done thousands of miles in their RV all over Mexico.
 Bill's been very helpful, here's what he says about the Siglo XXI:

 "Yes we have driven that highway this past Spring.
 It is an excellent highway and is well patrolled by Federal Police and Green Angels.
 There are concerns with some Towns along the route but there is no need to stop in the city of Cardenas (you can by pass it.)
-Of course tell your client to drive only during the day as if there were to be problems it usually happens at night, i.e. animals on the roads." over 6 years ago
+Of course tell your client to drive only during the day as if there were to be problems it usually happens at night, i.e. animals on the roads." almost 7 years ago